kunfoo/kunfoo.org/content/pages/kultur/zitate.md

 _First they ignore you, then they laugh at you, then they fight you, then you win._
 Mahatma Gandhi

 _The most merciful thing in the world, I think, is the inability of the human mind to correlate all its contents._
 H.P.
 Lovecraft

 _I would rather have questions that can’t be answered than answers that can’t be questioned._
 Richard Feynman

-_Life is what happens to you while you're busy making other plans_
+_Life is what happens to you while you're busy making other plans._
 John Lennon

 ---